michaelpj/termsandtruthconditions/_posts/2015-06-14-the_screwtype_letters.md

 she will put if off for a week.
 Before long it will be too embarrassing to reply to, its existence a reproach.

-Remeber, dear nephew, our weapon is information.
+Remember, dear nephew, our weapon is information.

 Your loving uncle,